Characterization of the strong divisibility property for generalized Fibonacci polynomials: The gcd properties of familiar GFPs and questions

 In this section we formulate a general question and present three tables which are corollaries of the main results in Section \ref{gcd:characterization}.
 These tables give us the strong divisibility property of the familiar polynomials which satisfy the Binet formulas (\ref{bineformulados}) and (\ref{bineformulauno}).
-Table \ref{corollary_Fibonacci} gives the gcd's for Fibonacci polynomials, Pell polynomials, Fermat polynomials, Jacobsthal polynomials, Chebyshev's second kind polynomials and one type of Morgan-Voyce $B_n$ polynomials.
-Table \ref{corollary_lucas} gives the strong divisibility property of the Lucas polynomials, Pell-Lucas polynomials, Fermat-Lucas polynomials, Jacobsthal-Lucas polynomials, Chebyshev's first kind polynomials and Morgan-Voyce $C_n$ polynomials, while Table \ref{corollary_lucas_2} gives the $\gcd$ of a polynomial of the Lucas type and its equivalent.
+Table \ref{corollary_Fibonacci} gives the greatest common divisors for Fibonacci polynomials, Pell polynomials, Fermat polynomials, Jacobsthal polynomials, Chebyshev polynomials of the second kind, and one type of Morgan-Voyce ($B_n$) polynomials.
+Table \ref{corollary_lucas} gives the strong divisibility property of the Lucas polynomials, Pell-Lucas polynomials, Fermat-Lucas polynomials, Jacobsthal-Lucas polynomials, Chebyshev polynomials of the first kind, and Morgan-Voyce ($C_n$) polynomials.
+Table \ref{corollary_lucas_2} gives the $\gcd$ of a polynomial of Lucas type and its equivalent polynomial of Fibonacci type.

-We should note here that in the case of Table \ref{corollary_lucas}, the strong divisibility property is partially satisfied since it only holds when the largest powers of 2 that divides $m$ and the largest powers of 2 that divides $n$ are both equal.
+We note here that in the case of Table \ref{corollary_lucas}, the strong divisibility property is partially satisfied since it only holds when the largest power of 2 that divides $m$ and the largest power of 2 that divides $n$ are equal.
 (That is, $E_{2}(m)= E_{2}(n)$.)
 Similarly the strong divisibility property only holds in Table \ref{corollary_lucas_2} when $E_{2}(n)<E_{2}(m)$.